Azure-Samples/active-directory-b2c-advanced-policies/Walkthroughs/ChangePassword/readme.md

 This sample shows *one way* to provide a Password Change user journey (policy)

+NOTE: This sample is offered for training purposes.
+Each developer should evaluate how it first their scenario, their UX expectations and their security requirements

 Everything is configured in TrustFrameworkExtensions.xml & ChangePassword.xml

 It was checked with a with signed in account and non-sign in account.
 You can test it by yourself https://contosoaadb2cchangepassword.azurewebsites.net